turingschool/front-end-curriculum/lessons/module-1/js-event-bubbling-and-delegation.md

 ### Experiment

-Clone [this](https://github.com/wvmitchell/eventPractice) repository to your local machine, and open up example1/index.html.
+Clone [this](https://github.com/wvmitchell/eventPractice) repository to your local machine, and open up example1/index.html in your browser.
+Additionally, open up the example1/script.js and example1/index.html in your text editor, side by side.

 <section class="call-to-action">
 ### Your Turn

 You should see three buttons labeled "Click me!" as well as a button for adding new buttons to the page.

+1. Spend some time reading through the code in script.js.
+2. After you've read every line,  ask yourself:
+    * Which elements are we capturing with `querySelector`'s?
+    * Which elements are we adding `eventListeners` to?
+    * What happens when the user clicks the `addNewButton`?

-1. Click each of the "Click me!" buttons and verify that each one fires an `alert` notifying you that the button has in fact been clicked.
+3. In the browser, click each of the "Click me!" buttons and verify that each one fires an `alert` notifying you that the button has in fact been clicked.
-2. Add an additional button using the "Add a new button below." button.
+4. Add an additional button using the "Add a new button below." button.
-3. Click on your new button and observe the results.
+5. Click on your new button and observe the results.
 </section>

 What did you notice?

-The event listeners are only bound to the buttons that were present when the page code was first loaded.
-The buttons we added later were not around when we added the listeners.
+*The event listeners are only bound to the buttons that were present when the page code was first loaded.*

+The buttons we added later (using the `createButton` function) were not around when we added the listeners.
+Even though the newly created buttons are given the same class name that we are targeting with the `eventListener`, they didn't exist at the time the listeners were attached, so they aren't able to listen for those clicks, and thus they can't call any functions at all.

 Could we modify the function that adds new buttons so that it adds an event listener to the element before it appends to the page?
 Yes we can, but unfortunately this isn't preferred for reasons below.